Unfair sales practices

 - Cause you to take a decision that you would not otherwise have taken

-A commercial practice is misleading if it includes false or inaccurate information about the:
+A sales practice is misleading if it includes false or inaccurate information about:

-- Main characteristics of the product, including its availability at a particular time, place, or at a particular price
+- Main characteristics of the product, service or digital content or service, including its availability at a particular time, place, or at a particular price

 - Usage and prior history

-- The price of the product or service, how the price was calculated or the existence and nature of a specific price advantage
+- The price of the product, service or digital content or service, how the price was calculated or the existence and nature of a specific price advantage

 - The existence, extent or nature of any approval or sponsorship (direct or indirect) of the product by others

-- Legal rights of a consumer (including when, how or under what circumstances those rights may be exercised)
+- Your consumer rights, including when, how or under what circumstances those rights may be exercised

 Marketing and advertising

-A commercial practice involving marketing or advertising is misleading if it causes you to confuse:
+Marketing or advertising sales practices are misleading if it causes you to confuse:

 - A competitor's product with the trader's product